tskit-dev/tutorials/_sources/viz.md

     # Override default node text position to be based at (0, 0) relative to the node pos
     # Note that the .tree specifier is needed to make this more specific than the default
-    # positioning which is targetted at ".lab.lft" and ".lab.rgt"
+    # positioning which is targeted at ".lab.lft" and ".lab.rgt"
     ".tree .node > .lab {transform: translate(0, 0); text-anchor: middle; font-size: 7pt}"

     # For leaf nodes, override the above positioning using a subsequent CSS style